-Selection of the AA will be based upon the purpose of the assessment.
+Selection of the Assessment Area (AA) will be based upon the purpose of the assessment.
 For example, for ambient assessments, the AA will be based upon the location randomly selected from the Sample Universe (the map of all of the wetlands of that class within the area of interest).
 For project assessments, the AA will be based upon the established Sample Frame (the map of the wetland class within the project footprint, filled completely with potential AAs).
 In both instances, the exact AA boundaries should be defined based upon field conditions and specific features (Tables 1 and 2).

-For wet meadows the AA should at least encompass the gradient from the upland edge to the core, or lowest central elevation of the wetland.
+For Wet Meadow and Forested Slope wetlands, the AA should at least encompass the gradient from the upland edge to the core, or lowest central elevation of the wetland.
+Seep and Springs slope wetlands should include from the source of groundwater seepage or emergence, downslope to the wetland boundary or to where a transition in wetland type occurs, inclusive of any overhanging riparian vegetation.
 The recommended AA size is 1 ha (Table 3), however variations on this size recommendation allow for assessment of all slope wetland systems.

-For small wetlands of all types (1 ha or smaller), the AA should include the entire wetland (Figure 3) and any directly overhanging riparian vegetation.
+For small slope wetlands of all types (1 ha or smaller), the AA should include the entire wetland (Figure 4) and any directly overhanging riparian vegetation.
 For medium sized wetlands, the AA should ideally be a 1 ha rectangle with one edge oriented perpendicular to the overall wetland flow direction.
-The rectangle should extend from the upland edge to either the channel centerline (Figure 4), the topographic low point of the meadow or wetland (Figure 5), or all the way across the wetland to the opposite upland edge (Figure 6).
+The rectangle should extend from the upland edge to either the channel centerline (Figure 5), the topographic low point of the meadow or wetland (Figure 6), or all the way across the wetland to the opposite upland edge (Figure 7).
 In larger wetlands, the AA size can be increased up to 2 ha so that it can include the upland edge and channel centerline or topographic low point.
 Variations in AA size for wetlands between 1 and 2 ha should consider the purpose of the assessment and maximize the variability within the wetland and the practitioners' ability to accurately assess the area defined.
 It is acceptable to include the entire wetland in the AA if it is smaller than 2 ha and the practitioner decides that it is appropriate.
 Alternatively, the AA can include a 1.0 ha portion of a wetland that is between 1 and 2 ha in total area, or such a wetland could be split into 2 AAs of equal size.

 In very large meadows it may not be possible to create AAs that all include the upland edge.
-In these systems a random grid of 1 ha AAs can be placed within the boundaries of the wetland (Figure 7).
+In these systems a random grid of 1 ha AAs can be placed within the boundaries of the wetland (Figure 8).
 One or more of these can be assessed, depending on the purpose of the assessment.
 Where the boundaries of the wetland overlap with the squares in the grid, those squares that have more than half of their area within the wetland boundary will be included in the Sample Frame for assessment.
-See the CRAM manual and the Technical Bulletin at www.cramwetlands.org for additional guidance on assessing large areas for project evaluations.
+See the CRAM User's manual and the Technical Bulletin at www.cramwetlands.org for additional guidance on assessing large areas for project evaluations.

 The upland edge of all wetlands will include any woody riparian vegetation that directly overhangs the wetland.
 The entire footprint (i.e the dripline) of any particular tree or shrub that overhangs the wetland is included in the AA.
-If riparian vegetation does not overhang the wetland, include an area 2 meters wide extending landward from the upland transition as part of the AA.
+If overhanging riparian vegetation does not exist, include an area 2 meters wide extending landward from the upland transition as part of the AA.